guidoplatania/c-exercises/README.md

 # c-exercises
-Set of c exercises for the "Programmazione 1" course
+Set of c exercises for the "Programmazione 1" course - Corso di studi in Informatica - Università degli studi di Catania